Approximation by Quad Meshes in Laguerre Geometry: Surface approximation with L-nets

-These segments are sides of the vertex quads contained in the planes $p_0$, $p_1$, $p_3$, and $p_2$, respectively.
+These segments are sides of the quadrilateral faces contained in the planes $p_0$, $p_1$, $p_3$, and $p_2$, respectively.
 The fairness term for straight segments is based on the idea that vectors $a_1-a_0$ and $a_3-a_2$ should be close to each other, and likewise for the $b$'s.
-This is expressed by a small value of the energy \bluenew{}
+This is expressed by a small value of the energy

-This energy is well-defined and reasonable, even if the or-planes and or-spheres are not exactly in or-contact.
+This energy is well-defined even if the or-planes and or-spheres are not exactly in oriented contact, and its choice is motivated by the discrete approximation of gradually changing rulings.

 To constrain the circular arcs, we proceed in the same way.
 Consider three consecutive or-planes $p_i,p_j,p_k$ and or-spheres $s_0,s_1,s_2,s_3$, where $s_0,s_3$ are in oriented contact with $p_i,p_j$ and $s_1,s_2$ are in oriented contact with $p_j,p_k$ (see Fig.~\ref{fig:fairness}, right).
 In this arrangement, we have two pairs of consecutive circular arcs $\gamma_i = (\alpha_0,\alpha_1)$, $\gamma_{i+1} = (\alpha_2,\alpha_3)$, $\bar \gamma_i = (\beta_0,\beta_1)$, and $\bar \gamma_{i+1} = (\beta_2,\beta_3)$ with the endpoints